-The Federal Reserve Banking System, or more simply known as the Federal Reserve, is the central bank for the United States created by Congress.
+The Federal Reserve Banking System, or more simply the Federal Reserve, is the central bank for the United States.
 The Federal Open Market Committee (FOMC) is the policymaking sector of the Federal Reserve and can make decisions based on how well the national and global economy is doing.
 The goal of the FOMC is to control inflation, set up national economic balance, and encourage job growth in the United States.

 Federal Funds Rate